 The Village Council also enjoys a close working relationship with the local Policing Team and acknowledges their hard work on behalf of the Village throughout the year.
 There was occasional attendance at meetings by the Police during the year, but detailed written reports are received each month throughout the year and circulated to all members of the Council and published in the quarterly Newsletter.

-In May the Council held its Annual Parish Council Meeting at which it reviewed all of its documentation, procedures and governance arrangements and appointed the Chairman, Vice-Chairman and its Committees.
-The Annual Parish Meeting for Humberston was also held at which the Annual Report for 21/22 was published.
+In May 2023 the Council held its Annual Parish Council Meeting at which it reviewed all of its documentation, procedures and governance arrangements and appointed the Chairman, Vice-Chairman and its Committees.

+The Annual Parish Meeting for Humberston was also held in May 2023 at which the Annual Report for 22/23 was published.